jssql1234/docs-sqlacc/docs/usage/Customer/guide.md

 ### Suspended

 * You have to tick "Apply To" any document type in order to tick the SUSPENDED.
-* At the same times, you can input the suspended message to prompt to the user when they try to save the documents.
+* At the same time, you can enter the suspended message to prompt the user when they try to save the document.
 See screenshot below:

 ![suspend-CreditControl](../../../static/img/usage/customer/customerBasicGuide/suspend-credit-control.png)